maccu71/projects/README.md

   Not affecting egress traffic
   Policy Types: Ingress
 ```
 <br/><br/>

+**`stacje.py` - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.**

+ This is a really nice app that you can launch directly from your Linux console.
+Start the program in your linux console by issuing:
+`python3 stacje.py`
+or just
+`./stacje.py````

+<br/><br/>

 **`cwicz.py` - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.**